gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Configuration cache

-The Configuration cache feature is now out of incubation and ready for general consumption.
+The configuration cache feature is now officially out of incubation and is ready for general use.
+It is important to note, however, that utilizing this feature may require modifications to build logic and applied plugins to ensure full support.

+The implementation of the configuration cache is not yet complete.
+However, you can expect the configuration cache to evolve with new features and enhancements in upcoming Gradle versions, offering support for a broader range of use cases.
+To explore the features currently under consideration for implementation, please refer to the [documentation](userguide/configuration_cache.html#config_cache:not_yet_implemented).

-When enabled, the configuration cache significantly improves build performance by caching the result of the configuration phase and reusing it for subsequent builds.
+Enabling the configuration cache can yield a significant boost in build performance, as it caches the result of the configuration phase and reuses it for subsequent builds.
+This means that subsequent builds no longer have to re-execute the configuration phase, resulting in faster and more efficient builds.

 Configuration cache was introduced as an experimental feature back in [Gradle 6.6](https://docs.gradle.org/6.6/release-notes.html#configuration-caching).

 To learn how to benefit from this feature, refer to the [Configuration Cache](userguide/configuration_cache.html) documentation.